-Etihad’s partnership with Virgin Australia and the ability to ‘family pool’ points is making a popular program for travellers in Australia.
+Etihad Guest’s partnership with Virgin Australia and the ability to also ‘family pool’ points is making a popular program for travellers in Australia.
 You can claim missing points from flights for up to six months after your date of departure but another advantage is the ability to claim points for flights taken up to three months before even joining.

-To be eligible for credit, you will need to wait 7/14 days from your travel on Alaska Airlines/partners and submit your claim within 11 months of travel.
+To be eligible for credit, you will need to wait 7 to 14 days from your travel on Alaska Airlines or partner airlines, respectively.
+Then submit your claim within 11 months of travel.
 For partner travel, you will need to upload your ticket receipt and boarding pass when completing the online form.

 - In most cases, it is easy to submit a retrospective claim online

 - The more paperwork you keep, the more likely it is your claim will be successful

 - It is worth keeping an eye on your activity statements to ensure you’ve received all of the points to which you are entitled

 Are there any missing points you can claim?
 It is never a bad time to check your activity statement to make sure your recent travel has been credited correctly.
 It really helps your case when you have boarding passes as proof of having flown, so be sure to keep your paper boarding passes or screenshot the digital ones.

 After that, it’s a matter of heading to the relevant frequent flyer member page and following the links to lodge a missing points claim.